balupton/plant-vs-animal-products/README.md

 ## Initiation

-If you'd prefer a more interactive and sound initiation to a plant-based lifestyle, rather than the bombardment of facts that this page contains.
-The following documentaries, videos, and resources, in the following order, are a fantastic option:
+If you'd prefer a more immersive initiation to a plant-based lifestyle, rather than the bombardment of facts that this page contains, the following documentaries, videos, and resources, in the following order, are a fantastic option:

 1. [Cowspiracy][Cowspiracy]
 1. [Forks Over Knives][Forks]